Piotr1215/katacoda-scenarios/crossplane/composition-functions/step1.md

-Following components are being installed:
+This environment comes with the following components pre-installed:

 ✔ helm

-✔ crossplane
+✔ crossplane v 1.14

 ✔ crossplane CLI

-✔ kubernetes provider

-✔ komoplane observability
+✔ komoplane for observability

 > Wait until "All Set" message is displayed on the screen and verify if cluster is setup correctly